 What the numbers actually look like

-A University College London study tracking Dry January participants found average weight loss of 2kg after just 30 days without alcohol.
+A University College London study tracking Dry January participants found a median 1.5% body-weight reduction after just 30 days off alcohol (roughly 1 to 1.5kg for a typical adult).
 No other dietary changes required.

 A 2026 Oxford Biobank study of 5,761 participants with DXA body scans found a clear dose-dependent relationship between alcohol and visceral fat, the dangerous kind stored around your organs.
-Men in the highest drinking group had 10.7% more visceral fat than those in the next group down.
-For women, the gap was even steeper at 17.1%.
+Men and women in the highest drinking group carried more than 10% extra visceral fat compared with peers who drank less.

 This isn't cosmetic weight.
 Visceral fat is linked to type 2 diabetes, heart disease, and certain cancers.
 Reducing alcohol doesn't just make your jeans fit better.
 It targets the fat that actually threatens your health.

 Switching to AF drinks is one of the most effective strategies for actually sticking with reduced drinking.
-The Oar Health nationwide study found that people who substituted AF alternatives had an 89% success rate completing Dry January.
+According to a survey from treatment provider Oar Health, people who used zero-proof drinks or medication had an 89% success rate completing Dry January (the figure combines both interventions, not AF drinks alone).

 The calorie savings are real.
-Heineken 0.0 has 69 calories per bottle versus 139 for regular Heineken.
-Gordon's AF gin has six calories per 50ml versus about 100 for the real thing.
-AF wine runs roughly 30-35 calories per glass compared to 90-158 for regular wine.
+Alcohol-free beer calories typically run around 50% lower: Heineken 0.0 has 69 calories per 330ml bottle versus 139 for regular Heineken.
+Gordon's AF gin has six calories per 50ml versus around 104 for the real thing.
+AF wine runs roughly 30-35 calories per glass compared to 130-160 for a typical medium glass of regular wine.

-But here's the catch some AF brands don't advertise: removing alcohol can concentrate sugars.
-Peroni Libera 0.0% contains 10g of sugar per 330ml bottle.
-Regular Peroni?
-Zero.
-Some AF wheat beers carry nearly 20g of sugar per pint, two-thirds of your entire daily recommended limit.
+But here's the catch some AF brands don't advertise.
+Removing alcohol can concentrate sugars.
+Peroni's AF lager (Libera) carries 10g of sugar per 330ml bottle, while regular lager has effectively zero after fermentation.
+Some AF wheat beers pack nearly 20g of sugar per pint, well over half the NHS daily free-sugar limit (30g).

-A 2025 German study found that participants drinking AF wheat beer daily for four weeks showed increased fasting glucose, insulin, and triglycerides.
+A 2025 German study found that participants drinking AF wheat beer daily for four weeks showed increased insulin and triglycerides.
 Pilsner-style AF beers, by contrast, actually lowered LDL cholesterol without affecting glucose metabolism.
 Style matters.

 The smart swap